 1. Plan your time between school and work

-I’ve always struggled with (and still do) finding a healthy balance between school, work, and social life.
+I’ve always struggled with finding a healthy balance between school, work, and social life.
 Also, I’ve gotten used to saying no to any plans and had a problem sitting still.
 I’ve scheduled my classes to take place in the mornings and go right from class to work.

 At first, this routine was tremendously stressful, but I found my niche.
+Saying affirmations for students helped as well.
 I work best in the mornings, so often, I do my homework days in advance in the mornings and on the weekends.
 Preparation and motivation are hard to attain, but developing a routine, writing it down, and sticking to it will pay off.

 In addition, working in the foodservice industry has opened me up to a lot of new people and connections that have helped me further my career.
 Small gifts of school supplies, articles pertaining to my studies, and book recommendations are simple things that remind me why I love working and meeting people.
 I've benefited in many ways by working and going to school.